ssmythe/capistrano_tutorial/README.md

     I'm only running in qa
     [vagrant@captut ~]$

+### Cleanup

+If you're all done exploring Capistrano, exit out of your vagrant ssh session, and then in the original shell session:

+    vagrant destroy -f

+That shuts down and destroys all vagrant VMs that were spun up for this tutorial.

 ### Wrapup

 That wraps up the simple stuff with Capistrano.
 I hope you enjoyed